Luigian/Php_Piscine/day01/README.md

 <img src="../resources/images/basics.png" width="430"><img src="../resources/images/mendeleiev.png" width="430"><img src="../resources/images/doft.png" width="430"><img src="../resources/images/menu.png" width="430">

-# Day 00 - Piscine_Php
+# Day 01 - Piscine_Php

-### HTML and CSS
+### PHP

-This day was about learning how to create elements in HTML and give style with CSS to fictional web pages with re-directional links, tables, images, shrink responsiveness and drop down menus.
+From writing the classic "hello world", in this day we started to getting familiar with the PHP syntax by coding some programs to manipulate integers and strings.